The Streak (professional wrestling): Major feuds (5–0)

-The American Bad-Ass years (11–0)
+The American Bad-Ass years (9–0)

-In early 2001, The Undertaker found Triple H's statement of having "already beaten everyone in the business" as arrogant as the two had never met in a one-on-one match before (in fact, they had met several times on Raw is WAR in 1999).
-Following various brawls between their respective allies, The Undertaker and Kane held Stephanie McMahon hostage until then-commissioner, William Regal, gave them matches against Triple H and the Big Show at WrestleMania X-Seven respectively.
+In early 2001, The Undertaker found Triple H's statement of having "already beaten everyone in the business" as arrogant and untrue as the two had never met in a one-on-one match before (in fact, they had met several times on RAW is WAR in 1999).
+Following various brawls between their respective allies, The Undertaker and Kane held Stephanie McMahon hostage until then-commissioner, William Regal, gave them matches against Triple H and the Big Show at WrestleMania X-Seven, respectively.
 Following a match involving a brawl through the crowd, The Undertaker finally pinned Triple H after using the Last Ride.
 This bout marked his first WrestleMania appearance under his "American Badass" biker persona.

 At the No Way Out 2002 PPV, The Undertaker faced The Rock amidst a rivalry between the two, but would lose the match when Ric Flair interfered, sparking a feud between the two which led to a match at WrestleMania X8.
 Fought under No Disqualification rules, The Undertaker beat Flair after delivering a Tombstone Piledriver, despite interference from Arn Anderson.
 After the match, The Undertaker gestured his number of WrestleMania wins.
 In 2020, Calaway revealed in an interview with Stone Cold Steve Austin that he had chosen to face Flair over Rob Van Dam after receiving the two options from Vince McMahon, citing Flair's legendary wrestling status.
 Also, according to Ric Flair, he mentioned that prior to the storyline feud between the two, Triple H told him that the Undertaker wanted to wrestle him.

 In late-2002, Big Show kayfabe injured The Undertaker, who would make his return at the 2003 Royal Rumble.
 Although The Undertaker defeated Big Show at No Way Out, A-Train would attack The Undertaker, while newcomer Nathan Jones would aid The Undertaker.
 Just prior to their match at WrestleMania XIX, however, Jones would be attacked by The Full Blooded Italians on Heat, turning the tag team match into a two-on-one handicap match instead.
 Jones helped The Undertaker win by delivering kicks to both Big Show and A-Train, and allowing The Undertaker to hit a Tombstone Piledriver on A-Train to get the pinfall win.
 This bout at WrestleMania XIX would be the final match The Undertaker would have under the "American Badass" persona.